vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-cloudfront-with-terraform.md

 I will confess that it is not super easy to add CloudFront + ACM for HTTPS for a beginner, so I will break down the steps from simplest cloud architecture to most complicated one hopefully clarifying the steps and the reason for taking them.

 First step to add an HTTPS using Cloudfront is naturally to create a Cloudfront distribution.
-Cloudfront distribution is a CDN network that expands copies of your data towards other geografical locations.
+Cloudfront distribution is a CDN network that expands copies of your data towards other geographical locations.
 From the programmer point of view, Cloudfront is a URL - the distribution URL that uses the content from the `origin`.
 Hence these are the two fundamental pieces that we need for now to make sure the distribution works.
 So let's dive in.

 ### Adding Cloudfront - Creating Origin Server